Contact

 About

-David Chen is the founding managing director of the Wallace H. Coulter Center for Translational Research at the University of Virginia.
-He began his career at ImClone Systems, where he worked closely with both European regulatory agencies as well as the FDA.
+David Chen is the founding Managing Director of the Wallace H. Coulter Center for Translational Research at the University of Virginia.
+He began his career at ImClone Systems, where he worked closely with both European regulatory agencies as well as the FDA on Erbitux (now a Lilly company).
 He holds a Master of Science in Cell and Developmental Biology from Rutgers University/Robert Wood Johnson Medical School and an MBA from UVA’s Darden School of Business.

 Education